MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/implementing-controls-using-typescript.md

     <property name="sampleProperty" display-name-key="Property_Display_Key" description-key="Property_Desc_Key" of-type="SingleLine.Text" usage="bound" required="true" />
     ```

-2. Rename the `sampleProperty` to the name of your choice and change the property type as shown below
+2. Rename the `sampleProperty` and change the property type

     ```XML
     <property name="sliderValue" display-name-key=" sliderValue _Display_Key" description-key=" sliderValue_Desc_Key" of-type-group="numbers" usage="bound" required="true" />
     ```

 3. The of-type-group attribute references a group of allowable numbers.
 Add the following type-group element as a sibling to the <property> element in the manifest.
+The type-group specifies the control value and can contain whole, currency, floating point, or decimal values.

     ```XML
     <type-group name="numbers">